The Corporeal Compendium

 You are asleep, dreaming about the pulsating powers in the dark.
 Light forces it’s way between your eyelids and crawls up into your head.
 The dreams complain and leave reluctantly.
 Some people would consider you to be awake now.
 You wouldn’t.
 Turning your head to the left you can see some glass in the wall.
 A window, you’re almost awake.
 You see, and hear, the sunrise.
 It is particularly groan-filled and strenuous this morning.
 Even more so than last month.
 What a day that was.

 You start up the engine of your vehicle and buckle up, if you’re the kind of person who does that.
 You might not do that.
 You really should, because if the food doesn’t kill you another human will.
 You take the advice and put your seatbelt on.
 The engine catches, maybe it shakes a bit or stutters because you haven’t the time for maintenance.
-Your transportation device floats a few inches off the ground, of course that’s a little low but you can’t be bothered to take it to be fixed.
+Your vehicle floats a few inches off the ground, a little low but you can’t be bothered to take it to be fixed.

 You pass people that say things at you, not really to you because everyone can tell they don’t care.
 Hell they hardly know your name.
 So no one cares that you don’t take the time to respond.
 You could if you wanted to though.
-You might even find yourself getting caught up in a conversation about clouds, or air temperatures, maybe even precipitation levels.
+You might even find yourself getting caught up in a conversation about clouds, or air temperatures, maybe even precipitation levels if your lucky.

 You sit down in the chair at your desk.
 You don’t plunk down, you don’t collapse, and you don’t ease into it.
 You sit down.
 You have a small while to wait for the man who made the appointment.
 Maybe it’s a woman, you don’t know.
 But this business is inherently sexist.
-Women don’t do the appointment thing, they kick down your door and demand entrance.
-Denying them that would be oppressive so of course you let them in.
+Women don’t do the appointment thing.
+Generally prefering to kick down your door and launching into their choreographed dance to comunicate what they need from you.
+Denying them that would be oppressive so of course one lets them do as they like.
 That’s why they fought and died in the war for equality, so they didn’t need to make appointments or pay for door repair.
 So you wait for the man, probably, and pull out a sandwich that you made the night before.
 You don’t eat sandwiches though, remember?
 Just the other food, you only eat that.
 So your fingers shred off little chunks of bread and meat and throw them into the thrash one by one as you wait.

 Bits of sandwich, bits of time.

 And then the appointee arrives, you stand up to shake their hand.
 His hand.
 It is a man.
 Probably.
 However, you have been looking at his hand the whole time.
 Ever since the accident shaking hands has been a bit harder for you, understandably.
-Those frogs and marmalade make for a nasty…well we won’t talk about that right now, you’ve got a client’s face to look at.
+Those frogs and disk rotors make for a nasty…well we won’t talk about that right now, you’ve got a client’s face to look at.
 You look up and find yourself in a mood some people would say is not good.
-It’s not good.
+It is not good.
 But it is appropriate.

 Him again?
 Why in ******’* name is he so persistent?
 Wasn’t the thirteen requests for a home appointment last week enough?
 Well, better find out what he wants.

 You clasp his forearms and sway as you murmur the traditional prayer of greeting.
 Fog begins to creep in from invisible mouths in the corners of the room.
 The greeting ends.
 You sit back down.
-Sit down.
+He sits down as well.
 He asks you something about how your morning was.
 You say something about screeching baristas and hand him the coffee.
 The opposite filtered water might as well have been iced because the room temperature is set to 32 degrees.
 Not Celsius, the other one.
 You hate this season.
 The other four are just fine, sometimes you wonder what the government is thinking when they make laws like this.

-The man thanks you for the coffee and speaks the first line of real dialogue.
+The man thanks you for the coffee and speaks the first line of real dialogue so far.

-“You are probably wondering why the earth doesn’t have more moons.
+“You are probably wondering why the earth is the shape that it is.
 That’s not a question I can answer so how about I answer one I know the answer to?
 I have been so insistent on seeing you in private because the information I am bringing to you is of a personal nature.
 You have been noticed by a very prestigious and secretive group of people.
 I am to be their spokesperson for today.”

 You ask what the group calls themselves.